Developer-piyush/go-ethereum/README.md

 `telnet <ip> <port>` to ensure it's indeed reachable), start every subsequent `geth` node pointed to the bootnode for peer discovery via the `--bootnodes` flag.
-It will probably also be desirable to keep the data directory of your private network separated, so do also specify a custom `--datadir` flag.
+It will probably also be desirable to keep the data directory of your private network separated, so do also specify a custom `--datadir` flag..

 ```shell
 $ geth --datadir=path/to/custom/data/folder --bootnodes=<bootnode-enode-url-from-above>